 The Small Business Administration (SBA) can guarantee a large percentage of your bank loan, which will make banks more likely to lend to you.
 Note that the SBA has requirements on top of regular bank loan requirements, and the application process can take some time.

 Many entrepreneurs seek out investors to help finance their small businesses.
 Often, in exchange for their funding, investors will own a portion of your company.
-You can find investors in your personal circles of friends and family, through social media, or crowdfunding.
+You can find investors in your personal circles of friends and family.

 Open a Business Bank Account